 At $28.15, Microsoft is trading above its 50-day SMA and 100-day SMA, but below its 200-day SMA.

 Earnings had been improving for several years until 2012.
 Top-line growth has been consistent on an annual basis.

 When we look at the last quarter on a year-over-year basis, we see an increase in revenue and a decline in earnings.

 T = Trends Support the Industry

-The PC business might be in decline, but strength in mobile should make up for that decline without much of a problem.
-Microsoft has yet to make a meaningful impact in this area, but it would be naive to think that strategic plans aren’t being formed on a daily basis.
+The PC business might be in decline, but strength in mobile should make up for that decline without much of a problem. has yet to make a meaningful impact in this area, but it would be naive to think that strategic plans aren’t being formed on a daily basis.
 Remember that Microsoft wants to become a cloud, devices, and services company.
 Also, cloud computing is extremely hot at the moment, and Microsoft is interested in jumping in with both feet.